- Level 3

 Epilepsy Medication Training

-The Epilepsy Medication Training course equips healthcare professionals, carers, and support staff with the essential knowledge and skills to safely administer and manage epilepsy medications.
+Our Epilepsy Medication Training course equips healthcare and support staff with the knowledge and confidence to safely administer and manage epilepsy-related medication.

 This course will help you understand epilepsy and how to support people with the condition, including how to use medication and respond in emergencies.